sdsdkkk/sdsdkkk.github.io/_posts/2015-01-03-hello-jekyll.markdown

 I think the Jekyll is good since it doesn't require the usage of any DBMS.
 It might be a bit troublesome to keep track of the posts after some time, since each post need its own separate markdown file.
 But I'll see about it later.

+Jekyll is pretty cool.
+I wonder why I didn't start using it sooner, as I already used Jekyll when documenting an API in my office.
+It's pretty cool for code snippets and lots of programming-related stuff.

 [WordPress]:             http://wordpress.com
 [RandomNumberGuesser]:   http://sdsdkkk.wordpress.com/2015/01/01/haskell-random-number-guesser/